Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: ADT Simulation Environment

 \section{ADT Simulation Environment}

-The environment provided for the dogfighting scenario was developed by the Johns Hopkins University Applied Physics Lab (JHU-APL) as an OpenAI gym environment.
-The physics of the F-16 aircraft are simulated with JSBSim, a high-fidelity open-source flight dynamics model \cite{jsbsim}.
-A rendering of the environment is shown in Figure 1.
+The simulation environment used to model the dogfighting scenario was developed by the Johns Hopkins University Applied Physics Lab (JHU-APL).
+It is an extension of an open-source RL gym environment\footnote{https://github.com/Gor-Ren/gym-jsbsim}, which was designed for single aircraft flight and leverages JSBSim, a high-fidelity open-source FDM \cite{jsbsim}.
+JHU-APL extended this work to accommodate multiple F16 aircraft and integrated a more robust visualization engine.

-The observation space for each agent includes information about ownship aircraft (fuel load, thrust, control surface deflection, health), aerodynamics (alpha and beta angles), position (local plane coordinates, velocity, and acceleration), and attitude (Euler angles, rates, and accelerations).
-The agent also gets the position (local plane coordinates and velocity), and attitude (Euler angles and rates) information of its opponent as well as its opponents health.
-All state information from the environment is provided without modeled sensor noise.
+The observation space provided by the environment includes ownship position (local plane coordinates, velocity, and acceleration), attitude (Euler angles, rates, and accelerations), aerodynamics (alpha and beta angles), and other miscellaneous values (fuel load, thrust, control surface deflection, and health).
+Additionally, the position (local plane coordinates and velocity), and attitude (Euler angles and rates), and health of the opponent are given as well.
+All state information from the simulation environment is provided without modeled sensor noise.

+We experimented with a variety of observation spaces throughout the course of development, including the removal or normalization of default simulation state values as well as the addition of derived states.
+Derived states included egocentric and allocentric polar coordinates as well as airspeed.
+Additionally, we also experimented with including state changes (deltas) in the observation spaces of the agents with varying degrees of time between observed state values.

+A complete list of the observation space of the simulation as well as the observation space of the agents described in this article can be found in the supplemental material.

-Actions are input 50 times per simulation second.
-The agent's actions are continuous and map to the inputs of the F-16's flight control system (aileron, elevator, rudder, and throttle).
-The reward given by the environment is based on the agent's position with respect to its adversary, and its goal is to position the adversary within its Weapons Engagement Zone (WEZ).
+Interactions with the environment occur at a rate of 50 times per simulation second.
+The action space is composed of the main inputs to the F-16's flight control system (aileron, elevator, rudder, and throttle) and is continuous.
+An agent inflicts damage and reduces the health of its opponent whenever the opponent is within the agent's Weapons Engagement Zone (WEZ).

-The WEZ is defined as the locus of points that lie within a spherical cone of 2 degree aperture, which extends out of the nose of the plane, that are also 500-3000 ft away (Figure 2).
-Though the agent isn't truly taking shots on its opponent, throughout this paper we will call attaining this geometry getting a ``gun snap''.
+The WEZ is defined as the locus of points in between 500-3000 ft that also lie within a spherical cone of 2\textdegree{} aperture that extends out of the plane's nose (Figure \ref{fig2}).
+Though the agent is not truly taking shots on its opponent, throughout this article we use the term ``gun snap'' to refer to attaining this geometry.